SciMLCon/www.scimlcon.org/2022/faq.md

 **Q: How can I get involved?**

 A: If you’re looking for ways to volunteer for JuliaCon 2022, please consider mentoring a new speaker, helping moderate, or another form of virtually volunteering.
-Feel free to email us `scimlcon@julialang.org`.
+Feel free to email us \email.

 **Q: I haven’t presented before.
 Is there support/guidance available?**

 A: Yes!
 We have mentors available to help with submissions as well as presenting.
-Please email us to request a mentor `scimlcon@julialang.org`.
+Please email us to request a mentor \email.

 **Q: I don’t know anyone who will be attending SciMLCon 2022.
 Will there be any social event(s) where I can network and make friends?**